-This item enables or disables the onboard SATA controller supported by the Intel PCH chip.
+Select Enabled to enable the onboard SATA controller supported by the Intel PCH chip.
 The options are Enabled and Disabled.

 Configure SATA as

 Select IDE to configure a SATA drive specified by the user as an IDE drive.
 Select AHCI to configure a SATA drive specified by the user as an AHCI drive.
 Select RAID to configure a SATA drive specified by the user as a RAID drive.
 The options are IDE, AHCI, and RAID.